linhenry2004/Algorithms/README.md

 # Algorithms
-These are my notes and codes (in Python) for everything related to algorithms.
+These are my notes and codes (in C++) for everything related to algorithms.